 Buying locally enables us to invest directly into our local economy.
 By contributing to a local business we help to preserve existing local jobs and create new skilled jobs.
 Local businesses are also the most ardent supporters of local parks, libraries, events, and the great area amenities that make communities unique.

-Buying locally builds trust and positivity, opens minds and hearts, and makes us more independent as a community.
+Buying locally builds trust and positivism, opens minds and hearts, and makes us more independent as a community.
 A more connected community is safer, more resilient and self-reliant in times of uncertainty.